17 Best Help Desk Metrics and KPIs to Measure and Track in 2025

 3. Net Promoter Score (NPS)

-Net Promoter Score (NPS) is a key help desk KPI that measures how likely customers are to recommend your company to friends, family, and acquaintances.
-It assesses the overall sentiment of your customer base and identifies those who are enthusiastic advocates and those who may be detractors.
-This information is valuable for measuring customer loyalty and predicting future business growth.
+Net Promoter Score (NPS) is an important help desk metric that measures how likely customers are to recommend your company to friends, family, and acquaintances.

-Calculating NPS involves asking a simple question like – “On a scale of 0 to 10, how likely are you to recommend our company/product/service to a friend or colleague?”.
+Ask customers: “On a scale of 0 to 10, how likely are you to recommend our company/product/service to a friend or colleague?”

 4. Ticket Volume